Garrett-R/gender_bender/README.md

 ## Gender Bender

-This library allows you to flip the gender of or a string or eBook (only works with the `epub` format).
+This library allows you to flip the gender of a string or eBook (only works with the `epub` format).
 The motivation was to be able to examine gender norms in a fun way.

 To use the `epub` format, I recommend the Calibre reader or the Kobo.